michael2012z/BitBible/markdown/KJV/files/Ps.md

 10. Thou makest us to turn back from the enemy: and they which hate us spoil for themselves.

-11. Thou hast given us like sheep appointed for meat; and hast scattered us among the heathen.like…: Heb. as sheep of meat
+11. Thou hast given us like sheep appointed for meat; and hast scattered us among the heathen.

-12. Thou sellest thy people for nought, and dost not increase thy wealth by their price.for…: Heb. without riches
+12. Thou sellest thy people for nought, and dost not increase thy wealth by their price.

 13. Thou makest us a reproach to our neighbours, a scorn and a derision to them that are round about us.